Skip to Content

 We rarely spend too much time in our hotel during our travels but this place had so much going on, we could barely pull ourselves away.
 From a clubhouse in the evening, which played a great mix of electropop and house music, to their incredible selection of restaurants that whipped up local or international dishes.

-Of course, when the place is literally called a hotel AND SPA, we had to also try out the KG Hair & Spa Centre – which is the only destination in Cyprus with a registered Garra Rufa Fish Spa.
-Yep, that's right, the little fish that nibble dried skin off your toesies!
+Of course, when the place is called a hotel AND SPA, we had to also try out the KG Hair & Spa Centre – which is the only destination in Cyprus with a registered Garra Rufa Fish Spa.
+Yep, that's right, the little fish that nibble dried skin off your toes.

 We felt completely welcomed here as a gay couple.
 We found the staff to be welcoming and had clearly “experienced” hosting gay travelers before.
 Getting a double bed was no issue at all, which is what made it feel like a gay friendly hotel to stay in Paphos.